projectcraftbeer/PendoSmart/README.md

 6. **Evaluate Translations**
    - You can use the local LLM (phi4mini) to evaluate a string if it's a valid translation by clicking the Evaluate button.

+## Known Issues (AKA TODO)
+Docker compose won't generate .db file.
+When you search for a string, you need to adjust the page number to 1 Clicking on the Evaluate button shows results underneath it (no issues with functionality)